-“Children with protruding teeth may suffer from self-esteem issues,” says Dr. Michael Stosich, an Invisalign provider in Winnetka and Kenilworth.
+“Children with protruding teeth may suffer from self-esteem issues,” says Dr. Michael Stosich, an Invisalign provider in Skokie and Kenilworth.
 “Early orthodontic treatment is necessary in these cases.”

 Early on, many children develop habits that can be hazardous to the primary and permanent dentition.
 Pacifiers may push out your child’s front baby teeth.
 Pacifier habits should be stopped by the time your child is 18 months old.
 The longer you wait, the harder it is to break the habit.